-- - We recommend using the BA 61 rechargeable battery instead of the i We recommend using the DA of recharged to setter, B 61 battery compartment.
-You can find more information about this subject under "Rechargeable batteries and battery compartments". - Charge the BA 61 rechargeable battery before using it for the first time. ⊳ For information about charging, see "Charging rechargeable batteries".
+We recommend using the BA 61 rechargeable battery instead of the B 61 battery compartment.
+You can find more information about this subject under "Rechargeable batteries and battery compartments".

+▶ Charge the BA 61 rechargeable battery before using it for the first time.
+For information about charging, see "Charging rechargeable batteries".